SGFGOV/medusa-strapi-repo/README.md

 4. Need to convert to typescript
 5. Service tests don't check apis that use media types, though api tests cover it all.
 6. Testing currently limited to APIs not plugins
+7. Product-option title isn't a required field.
+We will need to access the product option repository and determine the corresponding title.
+Happy to accept a PR,with tests

 ## Support us